FAQs for government entities regarding Miscellaneous Reporting Issues

 The freely available Adobe Acrobat Reader software is required to view, print, and search the questions and answers listed below.

 A public agency obtains financing for low- income or first-time homebuyers to assist them in purchasing homes.
 The agency retains the services of an attorney to conduct closings on the properties.
 The agency issues one check to the attorney to be deposited in escrow.
 The amount of the check includes the proceeds of the loans as well as the closing fees for multiple properties.
 The closing costs include legal fees and other settlement expenses.
 The agency must issue a Form 1099 to the attorney.
-What amount should it report?
-The gross amount, the amount of the closing costs, or only the amount of the legal fees?
+How should this be reported?

-In the facts presented, the agency hired the attorney and is obligated to pay the legal fees.
-It is paying its own legal fees, not those of the homebuyers.
-If the fees total $600 or more, they should be reported to the attorney on a Form 1099-MISC as nonemployee compensation in Box 7.
+In this situation, the agency hired the attorney and is obligated to pay the legal fees.
+If the amount of the fees is known and total $600 or more for the year, they should be reported to the attorney on a Form 1099-MISC as nonemployee compensation in Box 7.

-If the amount of the legal fees in this situation is not known, then no part of the amount paid to the attorney is reportable under Code section 6041.
-Instead, the entire amount paid to the attorney is reportable on Form 1099-MISC, which is used for information reporting by any person engaged in a trade or business with respect to payments made to an attorney in connection with legal services.
+If the amount of the legal fees in this situation is not known, then no part of the amount paid to the attorney is reportable in box 7.
+Instead, the entire amount paid to the attorney is reportable under IRC 6045(f) on Form 1099-MISC, box 14.
+This box is used for information reporting by any person engaged in a trade or business with respect to payments made to an attorney in connection with legal services.
 This requirement applies to the gross proceeds paid to the attorney, not just the amount that is fixed or determinable income to the attorney.
-The gross proceeds reportable under this section are included on Form 1099-MISC, Box 14.
-The gross amount paid to the attorney need not be reported under section 6045(f) if any portion of that payment is reportable to the attorney under section 6041 (or would be reportable if not for the dollar amount involved) or 6051 (payments to employees).
-Thus, if the agency must report the legal fees paid to the attorney under section 6041, or would be required to report were it not for the fact that the amount is under $600, it does not have the obligation to report the gross proceeds paid under section 6045(f).

-Note that, the exception for reporting payments to a corporation does not apply.
-Reporting is required for payments to an attorney or law firm that is a corporation.
+Note that, the exception for reporting payments to a corporation does not apply to legal fees or gross proceeds paid to an attorney or law firm that is a corporation..

 Are liquidated and punitive damages subject to FICA taxes?